How To Set Up The SEO Framework Plugin

 In the case of the home page I think it's best to leave the additions off.
 As it's only one page and arguably the most important page, it's best to fully handwrite the title and the description with no generated additions as show here.

 These are the settings for the home page so do make an effort with these.
 Make sure to provide a good social media image too for the home page, as if anyone posts your home page to social media, that's the image that will be used.
+The image should be 1200px x 630px.
+Consider making it also have your branding and site name on it too, and some clue as to what your product or service is.
+Obviously for the bootstrap site I am not bothering with all that - I just have a photo of a pair of boots.
+But if this is for your real site you will need to put more effort into the social media graphic for the home page.

 Here are my recommended social settings.
 Always specify a social image fallback which will be used in the case where you forget to provide a specific social media image for a post or page.
 While you are at it, use your main brand colour for the theme colour.